-I want to say this, we require the Provincial Administration for the security of this country, and the co-ordination of development.
-Ws we grow, there is no doubt that there probably will be no need for the Provincial Administration.
+We require the Provincial Administration for the security of this country and the co-ordination of development.
+Us we grow, there is no doubt that there, probably, will be no need for the Provincial Administration.
 But we are very far from that.
 So, for the time being, I persuade my colleagues who are opposed to this Bill to support this Bill and let the Provincial Administration continue in service.
-We want to ensure also that there is harmony between the county governments and the Provincial Administration.
+We want to ensure also that there is harmony between the county governments and national Government.